George Hrab

-George Joseph Hrab is a drummer, guitarist, composer and podcaster known for performing rock, funk and jazz and for exploring atheist, skeptic and science themes in his work.
-He has released six albums as a solo artist.
+George Joseph Hrab is an American drummer, guitarist, composer and podcaster known for performing rock, funk and jazz and for exploring atheist, skeptic and science themes in his work.
+He has released nine albums as a solo artist.

+Early life and education

-Hrab was born in Belleville, New Jersey and grew up speaking Ukrainian being surrounded by Ukrainian culture.
-He graduated from Montclair Kimberley Academy in 1989.
+Hrab was born in Belleville, New Jersey and grew up speaking Ukrainian and surrounded by Ukrainian culture.
+In 1989, he graduated from Montclair Kimberley Academy in Montclair, New Jersey.

-Musical career
+Career

 Hrab performs in several genres of music, but most often in rock and funk.
 His songs often reflect his interest in science and skepticism.
 Hrab lists Frank Zappa and David Byrne as key influences.
 "You can shake your ass to it, but it's still really smart and interesting," he says.
 He has described his style of music with one word: Philosophunk!
 "I’m a big fan of Frank Zappa, Talking Heads, XTC, the Beatles, and things like that.
 Those are my influences, but at the same time, I’m a huge fan of Stan Freberg and James Randi and Michael Shermer and those kinda guys.
 So it’s sort of like philosophy and music… What I do is I coalesce the vapors of the universe."

-Hrab has released six albums since 1997 as an independent musician.
+Hrab has released nine albums since 1997 as an independent musician.
 One of Hrab's approaches as an independent artist is to customize the packaging of each his albums.
 One features a tin box, one in a DVD case, etc. "Each one stands out as a piece of art, giving his fans a genuine reason to buy the physical disc as merchandise, not just a music holder."
 Two of his albums have won ADDY Awards for their packaging.

 Aside from his solo work, Hrab has been a member of many bands over the course of his career.

 Eric Mintel Quartet

 In 1998, Hrab was the touring drummer for the Eric Mintel Quartet, and recorded one jazz album with them.
-The highlight of this tour was when the group played "cool '50s swing" at the Kennedy Center and the White House Christmas party.
+The highlight of this tour was when the group played "cool '50s swing" at the Kennedy Center in Washington, D.C. and at a White House Christmas party.

 Philadelphia Funk Authority

 Hrab's job is playing drums for a Philadelphia-area based band called the Philadelphia Funk Authority.
-The nine-member band was formed in 1999 and plays corporate, private and club shows in the region around Philadelphia and also tours nationwide.
+The nine-member band was formed in 1999 and plays corporate, private, and club shows in the region around Philadelphia and also tours nationwide.
 The group has shared the stage with Elton John and other acts.